Facts and Statistics

 - Delaying introduction of allergenic foods does not provide protection against food allergy.
 In fact, feeding peanut foods early and often to babies with egg allergy or eczema dramatically reduces their risk of developing peanut allergy.

-- While most food allergies arise in childhood, at least 15 percent of food allergies are first diagnosed in adulthood.
+- While most food allergies arise in childhood, at least 15 percent of patients with food allergies are first diagnosed in adulthood.
 More than one in four adults with food allergies report that all of their food allergies developed during adulthood, and nearly half of adults with food allergy report having developed at least one food allergy during adulthood.

 - Approximately 20-25 percent of epinephrine administrations in schools involve individuals whose allergy was unknown at the time of the reaction.

 - Severe or fatal reactions can happen at any age, but teenagers and young adults with food allergies are at the highest risk of fatal food-induced anaphylaxis.

 - Individuals with food allergies who also have asthma may be at increased risk for severe or fatal food allergy reactions.

 - Most fatal food allergy reactions are triggered by food consumed outside the home.

 - More than 15 percent of school-aged children with food allergies have had a reaction in school.

 - Although allergies to milk, egg, wheat and soy often resolve in childhood, children appear to be outgrowing some of these allergies more slowly than in previous decades, with many children still allergic beyond age 5.

 - Allergies to peanuts, tree nuts, fish and shellfish are generally lifelong.